ivanrezic/Matrix-and-Metric-Factorization/README.md

 Dataset used is: [MovieLens 100K](https://grouplens.org/datasets/movielens/100k/)

-Please note these two implementations are offered without hyperparameter tuning and are prone to some noob TensorFlow mistakes.
+Please note: these two implementations are offered without hyperparameter tuning and are prone to some noob TensorFlow mistakes.